whotookzakum/bapharia.com/src/lib/guides/combat.md

 </StickyNote>

 <StickyNote type="caution">
-    You can NOT make progress towards a class board on a different class.
+    You can only make progress towards the board of the class you are currently playing.
 </StickyNote>

 The class tokens can be collected on one class and used on another.